 Many women refuse to offer fellatio.
 They cannot understand what it means to a man because they don’t obtain the same pleasure from being the receiver of oral stimulation.
 A woman may be more amenable to fellatio if a man agrees to stop before he ejaculates.
 Some men are very reluctant to do this.
 Men particularly want to ejaculate into a body orifice.
 If they cannot ejaculate into a woman’s mouth, then they may not see the point of fellatio.

 A woman has a reaction ranging from mild to extreme disgust at the idea of putting a penis in her mouth.
-Some women can put this instinctive aversion aside to please their lover.
-This is a matter of personality; not responsiveness.
-For the most part we do not consume our own secretions.
-Nor are we generally attracted to the idea of consuming someone else’s.
-The idea of a man ejaculating semen into her mouth is enough to make most women want to vomit.
+Some women put this instinctive aversion aside to please their lover.
+This depends on their generosity and the state of the relationship; not responsiveness.
+We do not consume our own secretions.
+Nor do we consume someone else’s.
+The idea of semen being ejaculated into her mouth is enough to make most women want to vomit.

 If she is willing, a woman should offer fellatio whenever she feels she can.
 If a woman doesn’t like the taste of semen she may want to offer her partner fellatio just as a warm-up.
 A shared bath is a good venue for fellatio (starting with lathering his penis).
 There are various gels on the market that can be applied to the body (including the genitals) and then licked off.